jobrunr/website/content/en/pricing.md

 <br>

 Do you want a [Royalty-Free license]({{< ref "licensing/royalty-free-eula.md" >}}) where you may redistribute JobRunr as part of your own products?
-Are you a freelancer or a non-profit organization with limited budgets?
-[Contact us](mailto:hello@jobrunr.io) and let's see what we can work out.
+Are you a freelancer, a startup or a non-profit organization with limited budgets?
+[Contact us]({{< ref "contact" >}}) and let's see what we can work out.

+**Important note for our valued existing customers**: Your current pricing will remain unchanged and locked in as a token of our appreciation for your loyalty and support 🙏.
+Rest assured, you will continue to enjoy the same great service at the original price you signed up for.